-The function to open the file is passed the connection object.
-It can be used to generate a filename based on the connection ID.
+The most involved part of this is opening the necessary file, creating it if necessary.
+The connection can be used to generate a filename based on the connection ID.
 We see that the line logger simply writes the passed C string to the filehandle and appends a newline.